matwoess/jsourceprofiler/docs/fxui.md

 The tree highlights important items in color:

-- <span style="color: blue;">blue</span> for the selected sources directory,
+- <span style="color: royalblue;">blue</span> for the selected sources directory,
 - <span style="color: green;">green</span> for selected main file.
 - <span style="color: brown;">brown</span> for the tool's (hidden) output directory

 The top menu bar allows rebuilding the file tree and saving or restoring currently set parameters (will be saved in the output directory as `parameters.dat`).

-When clicking <kbd>Run tool</kbd>, a system-native terminal will be opened, to show program output and to allow user input (useful for interactive programs).
+When clicking <kbd>Run tool</kbd>, a system-native terminal will be launched, showing the program output and allowing user input (useful for interactive programs).
-The UI allows to customize the terminal application to use.
+The terminal application to use can be customized in the user interface.

-The executed command can be previewed with the <kbd>Preview command</kbd> button.
+The effectively executed terminal command can be previewed with the <kbd>Preview command</kbd> button.

 <kbd>Open report</kbd> will only show up once the `.profiler/report/index.html` file exists.
-Clicking it calls the system's default application for HTML files (usually the browser).
+Clicking it opens the report in the system's default application for HTML files (usually a browser).

 ## JavaFX Theme

-The UI uses the `PrimerDark` theme from [AtlantaFX](https://github.com/mkpaz/atlantafx) as a `userAgentStylesheet`.
+The UI currently uses the `PrimerDark` theme from [AtlantaFX](https://github.com/mkpaz/atlantafx) as a `userAgentStylesheet`.